pesterhazy/shadow-jest/README.md

 ## About TodoMVC

-[TodoMVC](https://todomvc.com/) is, by convention, the first demo app to build as a frontend application, and it's been around for years.
-It has just enough state to warrant a framework like React.
-It brings us the joy of building a frontend app [with an existing specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) without worrying about the [CSS](https://unpkg.com/todomvc-app-css@2.4.1/index.css).
+[TodoMVC](https://todomvc.com/) is, by convention, the Hello World 2.0 of frontend applications, and it's been around for years.
+The app has just enough state to warrant a framework like React.
+This kata brings us the joy of building a frontend app [with an existing specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) without worrying about the [CSS](https://unpkg.com/todomvc-app-css@2.4.1/index.css).
+We can focus only on the logic - and, of course, on the tests!

 Check out [an example written in pure React](https://todomvc.com/examples/react/#/)